in

 Pecan Wood Flooring (Popular Types & Buying Guide)

-Living room with loft, stairs, table, chairs, sofa ,couch, and pecan wood flooringIf you are into warm-looking hardwoods that have interesting variations in between different planks, pecan wood flooring just might do it for you.
-There are oftentimes considerable variations in color and this is something that a lot of homeowners look after especially if they’re into creating a space that has a lot of depth and texture.
+If you are into warm-looking hardwoods that have interesting variations in between different planks, pecan wood flooring just might do it for you.
+There are often considerable variations in color, and this is something that a lot of homeowners look after, especially if they’re into creating a space that has a lot of depth and texture.

-What Does Pecan Wood Look Like
+What Does Pecan Wood Flooring Look Like?

-Interior flooring made of pecan woodUnique Grains: For starters, what exactly does pecan wood look like on your floors?
-It’s a little hard to pin this down exactly as no single pecan wood plank looks alike.
+Interior flooring made of pecanUnique Grains: For starters, what exactly does pecan wood look like on your floors?
+It’s a little hard to pin this down exactly, as no single pecan wood plank looks alike.
 But in general, it has a very unique and wavy look to it.
-It also boasts a somewhat pecked looking grain to the wood.
+It also boasts a somewhat pecked-looking grain to the wood.

 This is one of the most distinctive looks of pecan wood.
 Its grain appearance and design really stand out from the rest.
 It also has the tendency to look swirled and very organic and natural.

-Regardless if you want to go for light or dark colored pecan wood planks, this type of wood will be able to offer you the best-looking natural grains compared to the rest of the other wood types for flooring available on the market right now.
+Regardless if you want to go for light or dark-colored pecan wood planks, this type of wood will be able to offer you the best-looking natural grains compared to the rest of the other wood types for flooring available on the market right now.

-The wood’s natural coloring is a standout and can be quite beautiful all by itself but there are certain homeowners who would want to go for a variety of colors for the hardwood flooring in their homes.
+The wood’s natural coloring is a standout and can be quite beautiful all by itself, but there are certain homeowners who would want to go for a variety of colors for the hardwood flooring in their homes.
 This is where pecan wood can actually stand up to the challenge.

 Depending on your manufacturer of choice, they can come in a wide variety of textures as well.
-The three most common textures pecan wood planks available are flat sanded, natural face, and hand scraped flooring.
+The three most common textures of pecan wood planks available are the flat sanded, natural face, and hand scraped flooring.

 If what you’re after is a look that’s kind of textured and weathered, showing signs of being worn in, natural face textures will work best for you.
 If you want something a little smoother and polished with little to no texture at all, the flat sanded planks might work better for you.

-And lastly, if you want something that comfortably sits right in the middle with the charm and appeal of both textures, you can opt for the hand-scraped ones.
+Lastly, if you want something that comfortably sits right in the middle with the charm and appeal of both textures, you can opt for the hand-scraped ones.

 Is Pecan A Hardwood

-Pine is known as a softwood whereas balsa is categorized as a hardwood.
+Pine is known as a softwood, whereas balsa is categorized as a hardwood.
 However, in terms of density, balsa wood is actually considerably softer than pine wood.
-It somehow seems contradictory but that’s how the distinction is made.
+It somehow seems contradictory, but that’s how the distinction is made.
 Trees that produce their seeds by way of cones, also known as conifers, are traditionally categorized as softwoods.

 The wood species that do not produce cones, on the other hand, are designated as hardwoods.
 Pecan falls under this category as it isn’t a type of conifer.
-You can also easily identify hardwoods during the wintertime as they tend to lose their leaves during that season (a deciduous trait) whereas conifers tend to retain their leaves all year long.
+You can also easily identify hardwoods during the wintertime as they tend to lose their leaves during that season (a deciduous trait), whereas conifers tend to retain their leaves all year long.

-Pecan has a great Janka Hardness rating of 1820 though.
+Pecan has a great Janka Hardness rating of 1820, though.
 This means that it isn’t totally contradictory to its classification as a hardwood.
 It means that the wood species is dense and hard enough to be of value as a flooring material yet not too tough for it to cause too much trouble to get it fashioned into planks of your desired dimensions.

 Pecan Engineered Hardwood